What is Wavelength Division Multiplexing?

 Wavelength Division Multiplexing (WDM) has a wide range of applications in modern telecommunications and data management.
 Here are some key uses:

-• Telecom Networks: Enhances bandwidth and data transmission efficiency.
+• Telecom Networks: Enhances bandwidth and data transmission rates.

 • Data Centers: Facilitates high-speed data transfer between servers.

-• Internet Backbone: Supports large-scale data traffic over long distances.
+• Internet Backbone: Supports large-scale data traffic across continents.

-• Enterprise Networks: Improves connectivity and data flow within organizations.
+• Enterprise Networks: Improves connectivity and network efficiency.

 • Broadcasting: Enables simultaneous transmission of multiple TV channels.